- You are Here

-Did you know that an average household's leaks can account for more than 10,000 gallons of water wasted every year?
-Join EVWD during national Fix a Leak Week, March 18 through 24, 2019 to help chase leaks away with daily tips to help your home be leak free.
+Did you know that an average household's leaks can account for more than 10,000 gallons of water wasted every year nationwide?
+Join EVWD during national Fix a Leak Week, March 14-20, 2022, to help chase leaks away with daily tips to help your home be leak-free.

 Check out the tabs below for information on common indoor and outdoor leaks.

 Learn more about how to be efficient in your home by visiting the WaterSense page.

 Common household leaks like showerheads, toilets, and faucets can be eliminated after retrofitting with new WaterSense labeled fixtures.
 To learn more about how you can get a rebate for a WaterSense toilet and showerhead, visit our conservation rebate page.

 Did you know that a leaky faucet that drips at the rate of 1 drip per second can waste more than 3,000 gallons per year?
 Leaky faucets can easily be fixed by checking on faucet washers and gaskets for wear.
 If replacing a faucet make sure to look for ones with the WaterSense Label.

 If your showerhead is leaking at 10 drips per minute you could be wasting more than 500 gallons per year.
 That's the same amount of water it takes to wash 60 loads of dishes in your dishwasher.
 You can end the waste by replacing that leaking showerhead with a new WaterSense approved showerhead and qualify for a $30 rebate from EVWD.
 Learn more about a showerhead rebate by visiting our rebate page.